 In Pittsburgh, as in all of Pennsylvania, some offenses have mandatory minimum sentences attached to them.
 This means that your judge is required by law to sentence you to a certain number of years in prison.
 And he or she won’t be able to reduce the years even though there are justifying reasons.How can a Reputable Criminal Lawyer in Pittsburgh Help You?

 If you hire a Criminal Lawyer at our Pittsburgh firm to handle your case, then he or she will not only explain the charges to you in detail, he or she will also prepare a compelling defense, looking for mitigating factors that will help you get a lighter sentence.
 Your criminal lawyer will assist you in determining the ideal course of action for your case.

-For a reliable Criminal Lawyer, feel free to contact Logue Law.
+For a reliable Criminal Lawyer, feel free to contact Logue Law Group.
 Our reputable attorney, Mr. Sean Logue, will do his best to help you as you face the criminal justice system.
 Contact us at 412-276-5890.Details About Pennsylvania Offense Classes and Gravity Scores

 If you want to know more about the Pennsylvania Criminal Code, Offense classes, and gravity scores, they are defined in Title 204, Chapter 303 of the Pennsylvania Criminal Code.